davidb2/davidb2.github.io-old/_reviews/books.md

         arguments in the book take a similar form:
         <ol>
           <li> what do we observe in nature? </li>
-          <li> is there an interpretation of this observation at the level of genes? </li>
+          <li> is there an interpretation of this observation at the level of the genes? </li>
           <li> does this interpretation match previous observations well?
                is this interpretation provide as much or more prediction utility than non-kin selection theories (e.g., group selection)?